SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 - the J&amp;J vaccine boosting itself might be something to avoid (it's probably ok, just not as good as the others).

-Too bad the VRBPAC won't be able to vote/recommend on this, as the data is somewhat early!
+Too bad the VRBPAC won't be allowed to vote/recommend on this, as the data is somewhat early!

 &hellip;more updates here as the hearings progress&hellip;